 5.1 One of the main concerns of existing residents when new developments are being considered is the impact of traffic.
-Figure 5.1 below identifies the most important routes into/out of our community and the key destinations.
+Figures 5.1 and 5.2 below identify the most important routes into/out of our community and the key destinations as well as the existing routes that are most suitable for cycling.

-© Crown copyright [and database rights] 2019 OS100019684 Figure 5.1 Important routes in/out of Carlton Colville
+Figure 5.1 Important routes in/out of Carlton Colville

-- 5.2 We recognise that the largest developments in our Neighbourhood Area over the next 15 years are likely to be the Bell Farm, Oakes Farm and South Lowestoft Industrial Estate site allocations. - 5.3 The Waveney (East Suffolk) Local Plan does recognise the need for a Transport Assessment as part of any planning application for development at all of these sites.
-In particular, the impact of increased traffic on the already congested Bloodmoor Hill roundabout is singled out in the Local Plan as a risk factor when considering the final scale and scope of the Bell Farm development. - 5.4 There are other local factors too such as the impact of new development on access and surrounding roads.
-The Waveney (East Suffolk) Local Plan already suggests main routes into and out of the Bell Farm development which, for the purposes of this document, we have not challenged but will consider as part of any formal planning application.
-Our assumption is that all of this will form part of the full Transport Assessment necessary before any plans can be approved. - 5.5 Whilst recognising these limits to what we can control and propose with regard to main routes, the community has expressed views through the Neighbourhood Plan process about possible layouts and routes within the proposed Bell Farm site in particular to try and minimise impact on the existing community and historical assets whilst also making movement easier for new residents, the school and the retirement facility.
+- 5.2 We recognise that the largest developments in our Neighbourhood Area over the next 15 years are likely to be the Bell Farm, Oakes Farm and South Lowestoft Industrial Estate site allocations. - 5.3 The community has expressed views through the Neighbourhood Plan process about possible layouts and routes within the proposed Bell Farm site in particular to try and minimise impact on the existing community and historical assets whilst also making movement easier for new residents, the school and the retirement facility.
 These will be fed in to the joint masterplanning process.
-The same principles will apply to the masterplanning of the other site allocations. - 5.6 Nevertheless, regardless of any particular considerations in respect of Bell Farm and Oakes Farm we do want to improve movement generally across our community: - linking existing and proposed residential and recreational areas with employment and services (for example to the principle major retail and local industries at the South Lowestoft Industrial Estate); - where possible having development concentrated within walking distance of facilities; and - providing improved cycling and pedestrian facilities as well as improving access and maximising safe movement.
-In this regard, there are number of schemes identified in the East Suffolk Cycling and Walking Strategy which should form a core part of this. - 5.7 Consequently we have identified as part of our Neighbourhood Plan the need for both dedicated and signed cycle and pedestrian walkways linking the north and south of the community and east and west with safer crossing points.
-By addressing and finding solutions to these we believe we will enhance links to national cycle networks, create easier and safer access to schools, improve access to retail and employment areas and also leisure facilities across the community.
+Furthermore, improvements to cycling and walking routes which were identified through the process of preparing the Neighbourhood Plan are included in Appendix B. - 5.4 We want to improve movement generally across our community through: - linking existing and proposed residential and recreational areas with employment and services (for example to the principle major retail and local industries at the South Lowestoft Industrial Estate); - where possible having development concentrated within walking distance of facilities; and - providing improved cycling and pedestrian facilities as well as improving access and maximising safe movement.
+In this regard, there are number of schemes identified in the East Suffolk Cycling and Walking Strategy5 which should form a core part of this6. - 5.5 Design of major development that incorporates 'neighbourhood edges' creates the opportunity to provide walking and cycling access around the perimeter of developments.
+Not only will this help to provide a soft edge to development but it will provide attractive routes for non-vehicular movement and support access into the countryside through the network of public rights of way (which include bridleways) and permissive footpaths. - 5.6 Alongside new cycling routes, the provision of suitable cycle parking at key destinations, e.g. shops, schools, workplaces, etc, is encouraged.

-&lt;sup>7 East Suffolk Council (2022) East Suffolk Cycling & Walking Strategy
+5 East Suffolk Council (2022) East Suffolk Cycling and Walking Strategy

-&lt;sup>8 Appendix A shows the schemes from the East Suffolk Cycling & Walking Strategy that are relevant to the site allocations
+6 Appendix A shows the schemes from the East Suffolk Cycling and Walking Strategy that are relevant to the site allocations